 Welcome to alkitaabtextbook.com!

 This is the gateway to the companion websites for the Al-Kitaab Arabic Language Program.
-Individual companion websites for the third editions of Alif Baa, Al-Kitaab Part One, Al-Kitaab Part Two and now Haki bil-Libnani include all of the interactive exercises and audio and video files for the Al-Kitaab, Third Edition textbooks.
-Instructors will also find an array of online course management tools and grading options that help them stay connected with students.
+Individual companion websites for the third editions of Alif Baa, Al-Kitaab Part One, Al-Kitaab Part Two, and Haki bil-Libnani include all of the interactive exercises and audio and video files for the Al-Kitaab, Third Edition textbooks.
+Instructors will also find online course management tools and grading options.

 Alkitaabtextbook.com - your media center for teaching and learning ArabicAlkitaabtextbook.com is the home of the companion websites for the Al-Kitaab Arabic Language Program.
-The Al-Kitaab Arabic language textbook program, published by Georgetown University Press, uses a communicative, proficiency-oriented approach with fully integrated audiovisual media to teach modern Arabic as a living language.
+The Al-Kitaab Arabic Language Program, published by Georgetown University Press, uses a communicative, proficiency-oriented approach with fully integrated audiovisual media to teach modern Arabic as a living language.
 The series focuses on developing skills in Modern Standard Arabic, spoken Egyptian and Levantine Arabic, and Lebanese Arabic.
 Learn more at http://press.georgetown.edu/book-list/al-kitaab.

 About the Authors